Mt-Lampert/htmx_on_fiber/JOURNAL.md

 (`hx-target`)!

-So, if we suddenly find the landing page included in our current page, that's the way HTMX tells us that we made an HTMX error ...
+So, if we suddenly find the landing page included in our current page, that's the way HTMX tells us we made an HTML error ...